imtalif/Examples/README.md

 # Examples
 Example cases
-This is completely my excersise session
+This is completely my excercise session